tomascharad/self-driving-car/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-I detected the cuves with sliding windows and I fitted my lane lines with a 2nd order polynomial and applied some sanity checks like distance thresholds and curvature similarity between lanes:
+I detected the curves with sliding windows and I fitted my lane lines with a 2nd order polynomial and applied some sanity checks like distance thresholds and curvature similarity between lanes:

 ![alt text][image5]
 ![alt text][image6]